chiaraani/simple-beauty/docs/public/docs/markdown/theme.md

 # Theme

 If you use SASS, you can change SASS variables how you fancy to get a new theme.
-It is worth to note that _many variables are only in CSS_, and they work differently to SASS variables.
+It is worth to note that many variables are only in CSS, and they work differently to SASS variables.
 Some parts of the theme are hard coded, for there is not a useful reason to encapsulate them in variables.

+You must import _config.sass_ to your theme first to be able work well.

 ## Colors